 6. Try these 31 self-care activities to help you relax

 If you are stuck for ideas on what things you can do to relieve stress, here are a few things that you can try.
-You can download it so that you can refer to it easily.

 There are many more things that can be added to this list, but it is a good place to start.
 These activities cover physical, mental, spiritual and emotional self-care.